section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 published: true
 url: /deploying-a-serverless-django-restapi-with-zappa-on-aws/
 title: Deploying serverless Django REST-API with Zappa on AWS
-description: This article will explain how Zappa is implemented in Django by building a serverless Django REST API and deploying the application to AWS Lambda using Zappa.
+description: This article will explain how Zappa works with Django by building a serverless Django REST API and deploying the application to AWS Lambda using Zappa.
 author: anita-achu
 date: 2021-09-23T00:00:00-00:00
 topics: [Languages]